Chiv2-Community/C2ServerBrowserBackend/README.md

 * [server](./server) contains the server backend used to host server listings

 For more info on the specific sub-projects, check out their respective directories.

-### TO-DO

-* Project Organization
-* Create ServerListing models in the client for use in the DataGrid
-    * Shouldn't show all fields, only name, ip, ping, current/max players, and current map
-    * Should also contain description and mods list for display in a text box to the right of the DataGrid
-* Convert `Server` api outputs to the ServerListing models
-* Add a `connect` button.
-    * This app will replace the launcher app and forward any CLI params to the actual game executable + a command to join the selected server